linlilia/ACI-Endpoint-Update-App/README.md

 <a name="instructions"></a>
 ## Installation Instructions

 * Prepare hosting VM, for example, Ubuntu 20.04 or 22.04.
+(Recommended CPU cores: 4 or more.
+Memory: 16GB or more.)

 * Download install_aci_app_3.0.tgz